 Don’t make the rookie mistake by asking the questions below.
 To supplement the questions you should not ask, I have provided you with questions that will help step up your game!

 So you have gotten to the end of your interview and you are asked if you have any questions, it can be daunting to know whether you will hear back from the company.
 When you ask “did I get the job”, it can put the interviewer in an awkward position.
 Unless they definitely know that you are not a fit for the role, they may need time to consider your interview for various reasons.
 And let’s face it, if they said “NO” to you right away, what would happen next?
 Crickets?
 Would you try to resell yourself?
 Awkward, right?

 It is likely that they still have other candidates to meet or they may need to discuss your interview with other key decision makers.
 There is a good chance that they may not know if you are “the one”.
 You may have shined bright like a diamond, but the interviewer could be on the fence between you and another great candidate and may need time to mull it over.

 If you have made it to an in-person interview, it is likely written in a company’s recruitment process to notify both successful and unsuccessful candidates of their application status.
 So be patient.
 If you do not hear back within a reasonable timeframe, it would be okay to follow-up.

 Instead ask – Is there a timeframe that has been determined to let candidates know if they are successful or not?
 Should I be a successful candidate, what are the next steps of the recruitment process?

-Using this question will then provide you with a timeframe to which you can follow-up if you have not heard from the company regarding your application status.
+Using these questions will then provide you with a timeframe to which you can follow-up if you have not heard from the company regarding your application status.
 It will also leave you with some information as to what you can expect for any remaining steps in the recruitment process.